jasongregori/MFUtilities/README.md

-This repository is a set of useful mini frameworks covering a broad range of uses to show you what a mini framework is and why they are useful.
+This repository is a set of useful **iOS** mini frameworks covering a broad range of uses to show you what a mini framework is and why they are useful.

 Files